-The hallmark of our technology program is our 1-to-1 Chromebook program in which every student in Grades 6-8 is issued a school-owned Chromebook which they use in class and at home.
-In addition to the 1:1 middle school program, grades PreK through 5 each have an iPad to use in class and at home.
+The hallmark of our technology program is our 1-to-1 Chromebook program in which every student in Grades 4-8 is issued a school-owned Chromebook which they use in class and at home.
+Grade 3 students have chromebooks that are used in class.
+K-2 students each have an iPad to use in class.
+PreK has a shared learning station of iPads.
 Students use these devices in their classes as a research tool, for notetaking, to make flashcards, participate in class discussions, manage their agenda, create presentations, and many other exciting uses.

 In addition to the core technology integrated curriculum, 3D printing has been added as an activity to enhance instruction in grades 3 through 8.
 This technology has cross-curricular integration.

 All students in grades kindergarten through 8 participate in a weekly technology class in our technology lab taught by certified technology educators.
 In these classes, the content is tied to the curriculum at each grade level, while the skills are tied to the International Society for Technology in Education (ISTE) standards.
 Students are taught coding in grades 1 through 8, 3D print design starting in grades 3 through 8 and HTML coding in 8th grade.
-Students work at PCs and are instructed to use Microsoft programs including Word, Excel, Publisher, and Power Point.
+Students work at chromebooks and learn the Google Workspace suite of apps.
 Middle school students are taught basic video and animation creation.

 All classrooms have interactive technology that allows students to become more involved in lessons.
-Classroom technologies include interactive white boards, portable Chromebook carts, hand-held student response devices, projectors, document cameras, tablet learning centers (Kindle and iPad), digital media resources, and wireless access.
+Classroom technologies include interactive white boards, hand-held student response devices, projectors, document cameras, digital media resources, and wireless access.
 Teachers can utilize such devices to quickly assess student progress and to reinforce or challenge students based on individual needs.
-Our mobile Chromebook cart can be used for document creation, classroom presentations, internet access, and digital media lessons.

 STEM / Makerspace

 Our newest technology addition at School of the Incarnation is our Makerspace where students have the opportunity to participate in STEM activities.
 All teachers are able to reserve this space for their classes.
-Included in our Makerspace are five 3D printers, a Lego wall, a green screen, 30 iPads, 32 Chromebooks, and a Virtual Reality station.
+Included in our Makerspace are four 3D printers, a Lego wall, a green screen, iRobot robots and a Virtual Reality station.
 All grade levels at School of the Incarnation participate in STEM Days and STEM activities.
 Our students are able to answer complex questions, investigate global issues, and develop solutions for challenges and real-world problems while applying the rigor of science, technology, engineering, and mathematics content.